Fixtures

 History

-Foundation (1952–1990)
+Foundation (1952–1972)

-The club was founded in 1952 under the name "Al-Tahrir", making them the second oldest team in Qatar.
-In 1957, the club merged with Al-Wehda, a club founded in the same year under the leadership of Mohamed Ali Ahmed Al-Ansari, after playing a friendly.
+The club was founded in 1952 under the name "Shabab Al-Sharq" which was eventually changed to "Al-Tahrir" in 1956.
+The next year, the club merged with Al-Wehda, a club founded in the same year under the leadership of Mohamed Ali Ahmed Al-Ansari, after playing a friendly.
 They merged under the name of Al-Wehda.
 Al-Wehda did not play outside of Qatar nor host any foreign clubs due to its limited budget.
-In 1972, the club rebranded under their current name, Al-Arabi.
-The first president of the club was Ahmed Ali Ahmed Al-Ansari.

 Al-Arabi was known for having one of the largest fan bases in all of Qatar, as well as in other Gulf states, and was well-known overseas.
 Their popularity outside the Middle East was bolstered by their achievements and national team players, until 2003 when it reached its peak with the signing of Argentine legend Gabriel Batistuta.